Registration Deadline: September 27, 2021

 Can I cancel my exam?

-- Students who submit a cancellation request after November 13 and before 11:59pm EST on March 5, 2021, will receive a full refund of the exam fees minus a $2.35 APTS processing fee.
+- Students who submit a cancellation request after October 25, 2021 and before 11:59pm EST on March 30, 2022, will receive a partial refund of the exam fees minus a $2.35 APTS processing fee and a $40 College Board cancellation penalty fee.
 Any late fees that were submitted will be forfeited.